-Professional, Personal, and Academic Dispositions and Development Review All students are reviewed at least once a year to assess professional, personal, and academic dispositions and development.
-All faculty participate in the review.
-Students are required to
+Professional, Personal, and Academic Dispositions and Development Review

+All students are reviewed at least once a year to assess professional, personal, and academic dispositions and development.
+All core faculty members teaching and advising students participate in the review.
+Students are required to meet a standard of professional ethical behavior, and appropriate personal behavior, as well as participate in professional and personal growth and development activities.

-Faculty concerns regarding individual students were discussed at faculty meetings and students were reviewed by the faculty using the Professional, Personal, and Academic Development form (PPADD).
-The PPADD was developed by the faculty in 2013 and reviewed annually and updated as needed.
+Faculty concerns regarding individual students were discussed at faculty meetings throuhough the academic year and students were reviewed by faculty using the Professional, Personal, and Academic Development form (PPADD).
+The PPADD was developed by faculty in 2013 and reviewed annually and updated as needed.
 Table 7 indicates average scores on the PPADD in the areas of professional, personal, and academic development by cohort.